goauthentik/authentik/website/docs/integrations/sources/ldap/index.md

 This source allows you to import users and groups from an LDAP Server.

 :::info
-For Active Directory, follow the [Active Directory Integration](https://goauthentik.io/docs/integrations/sources/active-directory/index)
+For Active Directory, follow the [Active Directory Integration](integrations/sources/active-directory/index.md)

+For FreeIPA, follow the [FreeIPA Integration](integrations/sources/freeipa/index.md)
 :::

 - Server URI: URI to your LDAP server/Domain Controller.